appcelerator-forks/Notificare.notificare-titanium-android/README.md

 See sample app in example/app.js.
 For documentation please refer to: https://notificare.atlassian.net/wiki/display/notificare/Getting+started+with+Titanium

+## Compiled Module

+Grab the compiled module from the ‘/dist’ folder.

 ## Accessing the Notificare Module

 To access this module from JavaScript, you would do the following: